pszabop/quickstart-minio/README.md

 # quickstart-minio
 A quickstart guide for using minio.
 Also works as a quickstart guide for S3.
-Documented with working code that you can easily runanywhere on any computer that can run Docker.
+Documented with working code that you can easily run anywhere on any computer that can run Docker.

 ## Running the quickstart
 1. Install [Docker](https://docs.docker.com/engine/installation/) and bash.
 (Only Windows users need worry about bash).